x-real-ip/zero-grid/README.md

 ```

 > [!IMPORTANT]
-> Never commit your secrets.yaml to a public repository.
+> Never commit your `secrets.yaml` or `zero-grid.yaml` containing secrets to a public repository.

 4. Update the MQTT topics in `zero-grid.yaml` to match your smart meter or Home Assistant configuration: